A redrawn version of the 1664 Castello map of New Amsterdam. Image via Wikimedia Commons

 In his book, The Island at the Center of the World, author Russell Shorto argues that New York City’s open, tolerant and multicultural society is directly linked to its origins as the Dutch colony of New Amsterdam.
 The mix of men with different languages, colors and practices in the mother country as well as their far flung colonies was deemed by the Dutch to be good for trade.
 Shorto labels this open-mindedness a “state policy of tolerance” – with one notable exception.
 Homosexuality was a crime throughout the Dutch empire.
 The punishment was death.

-In 1632, the Dutch colony of New Amsterdam was centered on trade with the Indians for beaver pelts.
+In 1632, the Dutch colony of New Amsterdam (which we’re hosting a tour about) was centered on trade with the Indians for beaver pelts.
 Enter Harmen Myndersz van den Bogaert, a Dutchman, age 18.
 Listed as a barber-surgeon in the ship manifest of the Unity, Harmen’s list of essential skills for the New World city included trimming beards and shaving.
 Other skills with razors and blades were bloodletting and amputations – a link with Peter Stuyvesant who would be the instrument of Harmen’s demise.

 Harmen’s New Amsterdam was a fortified city confined to the southern tip of Manhattan island.
 Much of its business was conducted up the Hudson River at the trading post of Fort Orange and the city of Rennselaerwyk, established where the Mohawk and Hudson Rivers met (later Albany).
 But Harmen’s life in the New World ran well beyond the physical and social confines of the Dutch colony.